We’ve heard the news, but we want to know what really happened.

 Al Letson, the recipient of multiple journalism awards for his original series, State of the Re:Union, is the host of Reveal.
 Al’s engaging storytelling style and straight-on questioning will be hallmarks of Reveal.

-Reveal will air monthly from January through June.
+Reveal will air monthly from January through December, 2015.
 We will not permit cherry picking or bundling of programs because of the timelines of the investigations.
-The AIR WINDOW for the first two quarters are:
+Program audio arrives the Thursday before the air window opens, which is always a Saturday.
+The AIR WINDOWs are:

 Questions, comments, concerns?